PyChina/weekly/content/Issue/issue-400.md

     + REAL PYTHON
     + video

-In this intermediate-level course, you’ll take a deep dive into how to iterate through a dictionary in Python.
-Dictionaries are a fundamental data structure, and you’ll be able to solve a wide variety of programming problems by iterating through them.
+In this intermediate-level course, you'll take a deep dive into how to iterate through a dictionary in Python.
+Dictionaries are a fundamental data structure, and you'll be able to solve a wide variety of programming problems by iterating through them.

 (`是也乎:`